Prison School: Underground student council

 Hana is the secretary of the underground student council.
 She mostly ends up in the worst situations with Kiyoshi, whom she eventually develops feelings for.
 She is also an adept martial artist, often utilizing her karate skills to brutally punish the boys if Meiko's harsh punishment does not work.
-Although she seems composed and competent, she is actually incredibly childish and understands little of boys or and fails to adapt to situations she does not expect.
+Although she seems composed and competent, she is actually childish.
+She understands little about boys and often fails to adapt to unexpected situations.
 After her release from prison, she acts as Mari's spy for the Above Ground Student council.
+By the end of the series, she successfully makes Kiyoshi hers.